 - They generally are not as expensive as high pile carpeting.

 - Low pile carpeting tend to be very durable and therefore last longer than other types of carpeting.

-Plush carpets are often not recommended for stairs because they don’t generally hold up well to the traffic and if the homeowner uses some type of mobility device such as a cane, it’s often too plush and not a secure surface to hold up to those types of items.
+Also, if the homeowner uses some type of mobility device such as a cane, thick carpets are often too plush and are not a secure surface to hold up to those types of items.